0xFA99/Pixie/README.md

 - [FASM](https://flatassembler.net/) - because who needs sanity
 - [Raylib](https://www.raylib.com/) - one of the few C libs that didn't gaslight me (yet)
 - `ld` (GNU linker)
-- `make` - it builds things.
-Sometimes.
+- `make` - cause I like to pretend things are automated
-- A strong will to live (optional, but recommended)
+- optional: a therapist (for debug trauma)
 ---

 ### Build & Run